zjgCVer/GJSD-Loss/README.md

 ## Abstract

 Gaussian-based bounding box regression provides a unified probabilistic formulation for oriented object detection in remote sensing images.
 Its effectiveness, however, largely depends on the metric used to compare the predicted and target Gaussian distributions.
-This project implements **Geometric Jensen--Shannon Divergence (GJSD) Loss**, a closed-form, symmetric, and scale-invariant Gaussian regression loss for oriented bounding box regression.
+This project implements **Geometric Jensen–Shannon Divergence (GJSD) Loss**, a closed-form, symmetric, and scale-invariant Gaussian regression loss for oriented bounding box regression.
 By introducing a normalized geometric mixture in the precision-matrix domain, GJSD jointly measures center offsets, scale variations, and orientation errors while remaining compatible with existing MMRotate detectors.

 ---